Professor Emeritus of Mathematics

 B.Ch.E., Renssalear Polytechnic Institute; M.S., Ph.D., Georgia Institute of Technology

-"I was involved with both mathematics and computer science for much of my time at the college.
-When I first got there, my major interest was point set topology.
-That rapidly changed to applied mathematics, which had always been an interest and became a concentration, as much for the department as me.
-In 1974 I was the first Director of Academic Computing, a post I held jointly with my academic rank and later with chairmanship of the department, until 1994.
-I began collaboration with a local R&D firm in 1978 that lasted until 1985.
-Most of my research was involved with problems particular to submarines, although I did a fair amount with artificial intelligence and computer science.
-I continued pursuit of these interests during a two year affiliation with Oak Ridge National Laboratory, especially in natural language processing.
-I was chair of the department from 1982 to 1988. "
+In 1974 he was the first Director of Academic Computing, a post held jointly with his academic rank and later with chairmanship of the department, until 1994.
+He began collaboration with a local R&D firm in 1978 that lasted until 1985.
+Most of his research was involved with problems particular to submarines, although he did a fair amount with artificial intelligence and computer science.
+He continued pursuit of these interests during a two-year affiliation with Oak Ridge National Laboratory, especially in natural language processing.

 I hear and I forget, I see and I remember, I do and I understand.
 (Chinese proverb)